This article was updated to reflect the governor signing the bill and Oregon passing a similar bill.

-Illinois is the first state in the nation to pass legislation that prohibits police officers from lying to children suspected of a crime during interrogations.
+Illinois is the first state in the nation to enact legislation that prohibits police officers from lying to children suspected of a crime during interrogations.

-The bill bars the use of deceptive interrogation tactics on children, which significantly increase the risk of false confessions and wrongful convictions.
+The new law bars the use of deceptive interrogation tactics on children, which significantly increase the risk of false confessions and wrongful convictions.

 SB2122 provides that, if a law enforcement or juvenile officer “knowingly engages in deception”—by lying about the evidence or making unauthorized statements about leniency—any statement the child makes will be presumed inadmissible in court.

 “When a kid is in a stuffy interrogation room being grilled by adults, they’re scared and are more likely to say whatever it is they think the officer wants to hear to get themselves out of that situation, regardless of the truth,” said State Senator Robert Peters (D-Chicago), who sponsored the bill.
 “Police officers too often exploit this situation in an effort to elicit false information and statements from minors in order to help them with a case.
 Real safety and justice can never be realized if we allow this practice to continue.”